 In connection with and subsequent to our initial public offering, we have completed many private placement transactions in which shares of capital stock of Boston Properties, Inc. or partnership interests in BPLP were issued to owners of properties we acquired or to institutional investors.
 This common stock, or common stock issuable in exchange for such partnership interests in BPLP, may be sold in the public securities markets over time under registration rights we granted to these investors.
 Additional common stock issuable under our employee benefit and other incentive plans, including as a result of the grant of stock options and restricted equity securities, may also be sold in the market at some time in the future.
-Future sales of our common stock in the market that such sales may occur will have on the market price of our common stock.
+Future sales of our common stock in the market could adversely affect the price of our common stock.
+We cannot predict the effect the perception in the market that such sales may occur will have on the market price of our common stock.